Issues addressed by intellectual property laws include trademarks, copyright, patents, and theft of trade secrets.

-Intellectual property is the legal definition for ideas, inventions, artistic works and other commercially viable products created out of one’s own mental process.
-Intellectual property is protected by legal agreements such as patents, copyrights and trademark registrations.
-Intellectual property is considered similar to physical property under the law in that it can be legally sold, exchanged, traded or abandoned.
+Intellectual property is the legal definition for ideas, inventions, artistic works, and other commercially viable products created out of one’s own mental process.
+Intellectual property is protected by legal agreements such as patents, copyrights, and trademark registrations.
+Intellectual property is considered similar to physical property under the law in that it can be legally sold, exchanged, traded, or abandoned.

 Not all ideas are considered intellectual property under the law.
-Commercial viability is a factor that must be present in order to establish intellectual property and establish proper protections for such property.
+Commercial viability is a factor that must be present to establish intellectual property and establish proper protections for such property.
 Inventors and those in creative fields should protect their commercially viable ideas through the official registration of their ideas and trade secrets.

-A trademark is a symbol, word or phrase that uniquely identifies a particular company or individual.
+A trademark is a symbol, word, or phrase that uniquely identifies a particular company or individual.
 Most people are immediately familiar with such trademark symbols at the “Nike swoosh” or trademark brand names like “Band-Aid.”

-Trademarks should be registered with agencies including the United States Patent and Trade Office for legal protection.
+Trademarks should be registered with agencies, including the United States Patent and Trade Office, for legal protection.
 Once a company or individual successfully registers a trademark, a circled “R” or the abbreviation “Reg.
 TM” can be legally imprinted on a product or slogan.
 Companies and individuals who have registered a trademark may pursue legal avenues to protect it.

-Copyright is a legal term indicating the creator of an original work has exclusive rights to that work.
+Copyright is a legal term indicating the creator of the original work has exclusive rights to that work.
 A copyright is established to ensure the creator receives credit for his or her work.
 A copyright also gives the creator a voice in how his or her work is used, adapted, performed, and who may receive financial benefit from the work.

 Patents grant an inventor the right to prohibit others, whether individuals or corporations, from using and producing the inventor’s invention for a limited period of time.
 U.S. Patent Laws were established and made into law by Congress under its Constitutional grant of authority to protect the invention and discoveries of inventors.